Gretel Killeen: Big Brother

+The Traitors

+In late 2025, she was announced as the new host of The Traitors Australia, set to air in 2026.
+She replaces Rodger Corser.

 Other television roles

 Killeen, along with Daniel MacPherson, co-hosted the Sydney New Year's Eve 2006–07 telecast and also the Australia Day eve celebrations on 25 January 2006.
 She was also the host of Ten's coverage of the Australia Day ceremony in 2007.

-In 2009 Kileen hosted the Logies and was lowered onto the stage in an angel costume.
+In 2009 Killeen hosted the Logies and was lowered onto the stage in an angel costume.

 She played nurse Angela Mercie in two episodes of the YouTube web series The Horizon in 2013.

 In 2015, Killeen co-hosted ABC TV series How Not to Behave with Matt Okine.

 In 2019, Killeen appeared as a contestant on the Australian version of The Masked Singer as the Octopus, and was voted off in the first episode.

 Killeen is a regular guest on morning/talk-shows such as; Studio 10, Sunrise, Today Australia and Today Extra Australia and The Project.
 Killeen has also appeared on Beauty and the Beast, Midday, SlideShow, Good Morning Australia, Celebrity Name Game, Q&A, Good News Week, You Have Been Watching and Talkin' 'Bout Your Generation.

+In 2025, she competed in The Amazing Race Australia: Celebrity Edition with her daughter Epiphany.
+They were eliminated after the twelfth leg, ultimately placing fifth.